wikukarno/buanacoding/content/blog/interfaces-in-go-building-flexible-and-reusable-code.md

 url: /2025/04/interfaces-in-go-building-flexible-and.html
 tags:
 - Go
+description: "Learn how to use interfaces in Go to create flexible, reusable, and testable code."
+keywords: ["Go", "interfaces", "polymorphism", "abstraction", "empty interface", "type assertion", "best practices"]
 ---

 Interfaces are one of the most important features in Go.
 They allow you to write flexible, reusable, and loosely coupled code.
 In Go, an interface defines a set of method signatures, and any type that implements those methods satisfies the interface — without needing to explicitly declare that it does so.
 This is a powerful concept that supports polymorphism and clean architecture in Go applications.